 When to Plant Zinnias

-- It’s recommended that you grow zinnia from seed right in the garden bed, as they do not like to be transplanted and do not often thrive.
+It’s recommended that you grow zinnia from seed right in the garden bed, as they do not like to be transplanted.
 From seed, they will grow very quickly in the right conditions.

 How to Plant Zinnias

-- Space plants 4 to 24 inches apart, depending on variety.
+Space plants 4 to 24 inches apart, depending on variety.
 (Many common varieties are planted 6 inches apart within the row and 2 feet in between rows.)
-See back of seed packet for variety-specific advice.
+See the back of the seed packet for variety-specific advice.

-- After zinnias flower, cut off the old flowers (a process called “deadheading”) to encourage more flowers to form.
+After the zinnias flower, cut off the old flowers (a process called “deadheading”) to encourage more flowers to form.

-- Zinnias are annuals and will die with the first hard frost of fall.
-If you want them to reseed, let the last flowers of the season mature fully and scatter their seeds.
+Zinnias are annuals and will die with the first hard frost of fall.
+However, if you want them to reseed, let the last flowers of the season mature fully and scatter their seeds.